viash-io/viash-actions/ns-list/README.md

 ## Usage

-This action will run `viash ns list` and store the resulting yaml / json in the output.
+This action will run `viash ns list`.
+See the reference documentation on [ns list](https://viash.io/reference/viash/ns.html) for more info on each of the arguments.

 We recommend using a Linux or MacOS runner if possible.